 6. WHEN DATA IS USED

-In general, the primary principle is that we will not use any data other than for the purpose for which it was collected other than with the individual’s permission.
+We will not use any data other than for the purpose for which it was collected other than with the individual’s consent, pursuant to contract or where we have a legitimate interest.
 The purpose of collection is determined by the circumstances in which the information was collected and/or submitted.

 In particular, we will share and process data relating to specific individuals in the course of providing the Services to our Client, in a manner compliant with the Act.

-Information will also be used to enable us to operate our business, especially as it relates to an individual.
-This may include:
+3. Information will also be used to enable us to operate our business, especially as it relates to an individual.
+This may include, subject to express consent (as required):

 verifying an individual’s identity;